FreeLook BookStore

 What will termites do if you play rock music to them?
 Answer: They double the pace at which they chew through wood.
 But there’s a better way than that to tell termites from flying ants.
 First, ants have pinched waists, but termites have abdomens that are joined to their bodies without stems.
 A second distinguishing characteristic is that flying ants have two sets of wings of different sizes.
 Termites’ wings are all about the same size.
 A third way to tell ants from termites is that ants’ antennae have an "elbow" in the middle, while the termites have almost straight antennae.
 And yet another way to be sure which is which: since only the king and queen termites have wings, look around to see if there are any worker termites in the same area.
 Workers are light-colored, and they don’t look anything like ants.

 Here's a biggie: credit card interest can cost you hundreds — maybe thousands.
 You can spend more on fun and toys if you pay off your entire bill each month and skip those nasty interest charges.
 If the balance is just too big, pay as much as you can and transfer your balance to a card with a lower annual percentage rate (APR).
 But be watchful — some bait and switch cards start you at a low rate and boost it in just a few months.
-Another way to save is by using a no-fee card.
-The annual fees on a pocket full of cards can cost you $100 or more a year.
+Paying an annual fee to use your card?
+The annual fees on a pocket full of for-pay cards can cost you $100 or more a year.
 Last but not least, pay on time!
 Interest and late payment charges are money out of your pocket with nothing to show for it!

 Good tips for great grilling!